-- 4.2.28 The MEF defines three ways in which to apply a Bandwidth Profile to an E-Line service, two of which are relevant to ELAS.
-They are: - (a) Bandwidth Profile per ELAS; and

-- 4.2.29 In the Bandwidth Profile per ELAS case, all traffic is treated as a single CoS with respect to in-profile (i.e. CIR) and out-of-profile (i.e. EIR) data rates. - 4.2.30 In the Bandwidth Profile per CoS instance case, Bandwidth profiles are applied according to 802.1p markings.
-The 802.1p markings are carried in the Ethernet frames at reference point 3 and 3a/b and signify to which CoS instance the frames belong.
-There is some discussion in §4.2.13 to 4.2.18 of additional considerations that may be beneficial to take into account in a broadband scenario. - 4.2.31 In terms of the minimum and maximum number of Bandwidth Profiles that should be supported per ELAS by a BAP, this definition does not state specific recommendations. - 4.2.32 MEF 23 specified support for up to three CoS Bandwidth profiles per EVC. - 4.2.33 MEF 22 specified a minimum of two CoS Bandwidth profiles per EVC with four desired. - 4.2.34 The Singapore IDA Nucleus Connect NBN plans to support four CoS Bandwidth profiles per EVC. - 4.2.35 A minimum of two and up to four is considered acceptable for ELAS implementations in Australia. - 4.2.36 In addition, there will be benefit for the Australian industry to establish a standard for the minimum and maximum number of bandwidth profiles, to allow WSAs to consistently leverage ELAS across different BAPs.
+- 4.2.29 The MEF defines three ways in which to apply a bandwidth profile to an E-Line service, two of which are relevant to ELAS.
+They are: - (a) bandwidth profile per ELAS; and - (b) bandwidth profile per CoS Instance associated with an ELAS. - 4.2.30 In the bandwidth profile per ELAS case, all traffic is treated in respect to: - (a) an in-profile (i.e. CIR) data rate; and - (b) an out-of-profile (i.e. EIR) data rate. - 4.2.31 In the bandwidth profile per CoS instance case, bandwidth profiles are applied according to IEEE 802.1p markings.
+The IEEE 802.1p markings are carried in the Ethernet frames at reference point 3 and 3a/3b and signify to which CoS instance the frames belong.
+There is some discussion in 4.2.14 to 4.2.19 of additional considerations that may be beneficial to take into account in a broadband scenario.

+1. The working group that developed this document has not determined a recommended minimum and maximum number of CoS bandwidth profiles that should be supported per ELAS by a BAP.

+2. MEF 23 specifies support for up to three CoS bandwidth profiles per EVC.

+3. MEF 22 specifies a minimum of two CoS bandwidth profiles per EVC with four CoS bandwidth profiles being desired.

+4. The Singapore IDA Nucleus Connect NBN plans to support four CoS bandwidth profiles per EVC.

+5. A minimum of two to four CoS bandwidth profiles is considered acceptable for ELAS implementations in Australia.

+6. There will be benefit for the Australian industry to establish a common standard for the minimum number of CoS bandwidth profiles, to allow WSAs to achieve consistency in leveraging ELAS across multiple different BAPs.

-ELAS Identifier
+ELAS Identifier at the POI

-- 4.2.37 An ELAS is identified from the BAP network to the WSA primarily based on the S-TAG and C-TAG VLAN combination as per 802.1ad and used as defined in TR-101 in the 1:1 VLAN model. - 4.2.38 The ELAS identifier is based on the S-TAG and C-TAG VLAN combination as this provides the most flexibility and no impediment to the carriage of upper layer protocols. - 4.2.39 Optionally a BAP may choose to implement certain alternative functions to communicate ELAS identification to a WSA.
-This maybe implemented to provide backwards compatibility with existing service provider networks. - 4.2.40 Mechanisms such as PPPoE Intermediate Agent and DHCP L2 Relay Agent, as defined in TR-101 can be used to provide ELAS identification for PPPoE and IPv4 with DHCP addressed upper layer protocols.
-The ELAS identifier in these scenarios will be based on a text string, the format of which can be as defined in

-TR-101, otherwise will need the definition to be liaised between the BAP and WSA.

-4.2.41 It should be noted that there are currently no methods available to provide a similar text string form of ELAS identification for IPv6 and IPv4 with static addressing.
+- 4.2.32 An ELAS is identified from the BAP network to the WSA primarily based on the S-TAG and C-TAG VLAN combination as per IEEE 802.1ad and the usage of VLAN tags as defined in TR-101 in the 1:1 VLAN model.
+VLAN numbering is to be considered independently. - 4.2.33 The ELAS identifier is based on the S-TAG and C-TAG VLAN combination as this provides the most flexibility and no impediment to the carriage of upper layer protocols. - 4.2.34 Optionally a BAP may choose to implement certain alternative functions to communicate ELAS identification to a WSA.
+This maybe implemented to provide backwards compatibility with existing service provider networks. - 4.2.35 Mechanisms such as PPPoE Intermediate Agent and DHCP L2 Relay Agent, as defined in TR-101 can be used to provide ELAS identification for PPPoE and IPv4 with DHCP addressed upper layer protocols.
+The ELAS identifier in these scenarios will be based on a text string, the format of which can be as defined in TR-101, otherwise will need the definition to be liaised between the BAP and WSA. - 4.2.36 It should be noted that there are currently no methods available to provide a similar text string form of ELAS identification for IPv6 and IPv4 with static addressing.